LukeCarrier/android-governor/README.md

 This is an ambitious list, and there's a chance that some of these actions will depend on the device being rooted.
 It'd be awesome if we could include all of this functionality, though:

-* HTTP server
-    * Move HTTP server out of activity and into a service
-    * Display a notification when the server is running
 * Device management
     * Camera/screenshotting
         * Take photo from front and back cameras
         * Take a screenshot/screencast
     * Clipboard
-        * Insert text into clipboard
         * Export contents from clipboard
     * File management
         * Browse, move and copy files